Does Sparse Connectivity Improve Generalization? Convolutional Networks Below the Edge of Stability: Introduction

-Recent work provides a coherent answer for two-layer ReLU fully connected networks (FCNs).
-In FCNs, the stability constraint induces data-dependent regularity controls and the strength of this regularity is governed by the ambient input data geometry \citep{liang2025datageometry,liang2025_neural_shattering,qiao2024stable,mulayoff2021implicit,nacson2022implicit}.
-In particular, \citet{liang2025datageometry,liang2025_neural_shattering} show that as the input distribution concentrates closer to a sphere, stability-based guarantees can deteriorate, and in the extreme hyperspherical setting the stability constraint yields no generalization guarantee for FCNs.
+Recent work has analyzed this problem for two-layer ReLU fully connected networks (FCNs), establishing that generalization below the edge of stability depends on the geometry of ambient input vectors ~\citep{mulayoff2021implicit,nacson2022implicit,qiao2024stable,liang2025_neural_shattering,liang2025datageometry}.
+In particular, \citet{liang2025_neural_shattering,liang2025datageometry} show that as the input distribution concentrates closer to a sphere, the resulting generalization guarantees eventually become vacuous.

-However, this prediction does not align cleanly with modern computer vision practice.
-Standard normalization preprocessing often maps images close to a hypersphere, precisely the geometry where FCN-based BEoS guarantees are weakest \citep{liang2025datageometry}.
-Yet, CNNs trained on such normalized data can still generalize well.
-This discrepancy suggests that ambient geometry and GD stability alone do not tell the whole story.
-A missing ingredient is architectural inductive bias, which changes the way the model processes the input.
-In a CNN, the model applies the same filter to many local patches of the image and then aggregates the resulting responses.
-This viewpoint motivates an explicit ``patch'' formulation: we represent an input as a collection of patches, apply a shared computation to each patch, and then aggregate.
-Consequently, the gradient of a shared filter is an aggregate of its patch-wise gradients, rather than a gradient computed from the whole image viewed as one vector.
+Standard normalization preprocessing often maps images near a hypersphere, yet CNNs trained on such data generalize well in this regime.
+The discrepancy points to the architectural inductive bias.
+A convolutional layer departs from a fully-connected one in that each neuron only receives input from a small subset of coordinates, a property we term \emph{sparse connectivity}.
+On the forward side, the network no longer operates on full input vectors but on a collection of lower-dimensional \emph{patches} induced by the sparse connectivity, and thus on the backward side, the gradient dynamics couple to the geometry of the patch collection rather than the ambient point cloud.
+Therefore, our central question is \emph{how it changes the set of solutions that satisfy the BEoS condition, and in turn, the generalization below the edge of stability.}

-We capture exactly these ingredients with a minimal two-layer locally connected ReLU network with weight sharing (LCN-WS), where fixed coordinate projections extract patches and a single set of hidden weights is shared across spatial locations.
-With this patch notation, a two-layer convolutional layer with shared filters is a special case of LCN-WS, and the gradient with respect to the shared weights coincides with the gradient of the corresponding CNN parameters.
-This abstraction keeps locality and weight sharing while remaining tractable for stability-based analysis.
+To isolate this effect, we study a minimal two-layer ReLU network where each hidden neuron receives input from a prescribed set of coordinate projections, and weights are shared across patches.
+This architecture captures sparse connectivity while remaining analytically tractable.

-\textbf{Contributions.} In this paper, motivated by empirical Edge-of-Stability behavior in CNN training, we develop a stability-based theory for locally connected networks with weight sharing (LCN-WS) and use it to connect \emph{architecture} (locality and weight sharing), \emph{data geometry} (the prior of the patch point cloud), and \emph{implicit regularization} under large-step-size GD.
+\textbf{Contributions.} We develop a stability-based theory for sparse connectivity that connects architecture, data geometry, and the generalization below the edge of stability.